retiukhina/Excercises_Kerrisk_The_Linux_Programming_Interface/Pipes_and_FIFOs/README.md

 The process reading from the pipe closes its write descriptor for the pipe.
 If the reading process doesn’t close the write end of the pipe, then, after the other process closes its write descriptor, the reader won’t see end-of-file, even after it has read all data from the pipe.
 Instead, a read() would block waiting for data, because the kernel knows that there is still at least one write descriptor open for the pipe.

 The writing process closes its read descriptor for the pipe for a different reason.
-When a process tries to write to a pipe for which no process has an open read descriptor, the kernel sends the SIGPIPE signal to the writing process.
+When a process tries to write to a pipe for which no process has an open read descriptor (if the reading process never starts, or terminates unexpectedly), the kernel sends the SIGPIPE signal to the writing process.
 By default, this signal kills a process.
 A process can instead arrange to catch or ignore this signal, in which case the write() on the pipe fails with the error EPIPE (broken pipe).
 Receiving the SIGPIPE signal or getting the EPIPE error is a useful indication about the status of the pipe, and this is why unused read descriptors for the pipe should be closed.
+Broken pipe.
+If you use pipes or FIFOs, you have to design your application so that one process opens the pipe for reading before another starts writing.

 If the writing process doesn’t close the read end of the pipe, then, even after the other process closes the read end of the pipe, the writing process will still be able to write to the pipe.
 Eventually, the writing process will fill the pipe, and a further attempt to write will block indefinitely.
 One final reason for closing unused file descriptors is that it is only after all file descriptors in all processes that refer to a pipe are closed that the pipe is destroyed and its resources released for reuse by other processes.
 At this point, any unread data in the pipe is lost.